Icinga/icinga2/doc/11-cli-commands.md

 Bash Auto-Completion (pressing `<TAB>`) is provided only for the corresponding context.

-While `--config` will suggest and auto-complete files and directories on disk, `feature enable` will only suggest disabled features.
-Try it yourself.
+While `--config` suggests and auto-completes files and directories on disk, `feature enable` only suggests disabled features.

 RPM and Debian packages install the bash completion files into `/etc/bash_completion.d/icinga2`.

-You will need to install the `bash-completion` package if not already installed.
+You need to install the `bash-completion` package if not already installed.

 RHEL/CentOS/Fedora: